haraldLmueller/indexmap/README.md

 }))
 ```

-Now it's just like the common map type, but then you can add index to seek person with the other field:
+Now, it works just like the common map type with the possibility of adding an index to search for a person using another field:
 ```golang
 persons.AddIndex("name", indexmap.NewSecondaryIndex(func(value *Person) []any {
     return []any{value.Name}
 }))
 ```
-You have to provide the way to extract keys for the inserted object, all keys must be comparable.
+It must provide a way to extract keys for the inserted objects, all keys must be comparable.

-The insertion updates indexes automatically:
+The insertion, updates all indexes automatically:
 ```golang
 ashe := &Person{
     ID:   1,